SMTG-Bham/doped/docs/Tips.rst

     `k`-points in each direction, so they can sometimes be awkward to use with symmetry-on ``vasp_std`` calculations (where the `irreducible` `k`-point grid isn't set beforehand).

-- **Memory vs k-points:** Because DFT calculations for metals typically need dense `k`-meshes, memory usage can sometimes become the limiting factor (particularly if using hybrid DFT and/or SOC).
+- **Memory vs k-points:** Because QM/DFT calculations for metals typically need dense `k`-meshes, memory usage can sometimes become the limiting factor (particularly if using hybrid DFT and/or SOC).
 In some cases, it can be preferable to use a larger `supercell` of the phase, with a correspondingly reduced k-point grid (rather than a small cell with a very dense mesh) to help stay within memory limits.